 The second single, “Mainstreet,” continues with the pull of the past.
 When he’s “lonely and beat,” Seger sings, he drifts back in time.
 Although it failed to make the Top 40, the song became—like “Night Moves”—a staple of AOR radio and, later, classic rock.
 Other highlights include the opening “Rock and Roll Never Forgets,” which finds him encouraging the middle-aged to get back in touch with their rock ’n’ roll roots—even if it’s at the local bar.
 Seger, who was 31 at the time, wrote it after attending a high school reunion.

 The themes of looking back, of attempting to grasp one’s youth again, are fairly universal, which speaks to the ongoing popularity of Night Moves and its songs.
-Aside from the aforementioned troika of tunes, I should mention, the other tracks—while not as great—are spectacularly solid, including the guitar-heavy “Fire Down Below,” humorous “Sunspot Baby” and Dylanesque “Ship of Fools.”
+Aside from the aforementioned troika of tunes, the other tracks—while not as great—are spectacularly solid, including the guitar-heavy “Fire Down Below,” humorous “Sunspot Baby” and Dylanesque “Ship of Fools.”
 (For those who don’t read liner notes, the Silver Bullet Band plays on the first four tracks and “Ship of Fools,” while the famed Muscle Shoals Rhythm Section handles tracks five through eight.)

 If you’re never heard the album in full, give it a spin instead of whatever hits-heavy playlist Apple Music or Spotify serves up under Seger’s name.
 And if you are familiar with it, what are you waiting for?
 “Come back baby, rock and roll never forgets…”